virtualritz/uniform-cubic-splines/README.md

 ## Speed

-The code was originally a faithful but idiomatic Rust port of the original C++ source.
+The code was originally a faithful but idiomatic Rust port of the C++ source.
 It was optimized quite a bit afterwards.
 The optimized code is in version `0.3.3` of the crate and after.

 For perspective, the current version's `spline()` function is about twice as fast and the `spline_inverse()` up to 3.5 times as fast as the original, faithful Rust port.